 - Brood stock: Requests are due by March 1 of the year you wish to receive fish.
 Private hatcheries may purchase up to 20 pairs of adult brood stock, once every three years, if brood stock can be supplied through normal state operations.

 Water Appropriation Permits

-As part of your private fish hatchery license renewal, you must complete and return an Aquatic Farm/Private Fish Hatchery Report.
+As part of your aquatic farm license renewal, you must complete and return an Aquatic Farm/Private Fish Hatchery Report.
 This report must be submitted even if no production or sales occurred during the licensing period.

 - $210/yr: Private Fish Hatchery license

 - $300: New pond inspection fee (when applicable)

 License renewal packets will be mailed out to all current private fish hatchery licensees in January.
 You can renew your license by completing and returning the enclosed license application.

 - New Aquaculture Facility Application

 - Live Fish Transportation, Importation, & Stocking Permit Application

 - Minnesota Aquaculture Rules